Active Substance: oseltamivir

 In the prevention of flu, Tamiflu was studied in patients who had been exposed to the disease when one of their family members contracted flu (962 cases) or during an epidemic (1,562 people aged between 16 and 65 years, and 548 elderly people in nursing homes).
 The studies measured the number of cases of flu, proven by laboratory tests.
 A study also looked at using Tamiflu in a family setting (277 families) for both the treatment of the person with flu, and the treatment or prevention of flu in those in contact with him or her.

-A small study has been carried out to show that the recommended doses of Tamiflu in babies between one month and one year of age produce similar levels of the medicine in the blood as the effective doses for older patients.
-Tamiflu has not been studied in babies less than one month of age, but the recommendations on its use in this age group are based on the results seen in older babies.
+Studies have also been carried out to show that the recommended doses of Tamiflu in full-term babies up to one year of age produce similar levels of the medicine in the blood as the effective doses for older patients.

 What benefit has Tamiflu shown during the studies?